science-en-poche/yelandur/API.md

 }
 ```

 will attach that profile to that device.
-Again, the actual data sent
+Again, the actual data sent doesn't
-doesn't look like that because of the signatures.
-You can also add a
+look like that because of the signatures.
+You can also add a `profile_data`
-`data` object like in the first case, and all modifications get done in
+object like in the first case, and all modifications get done in one go.
-one go.

 The number of signatures found on the `PUT`ed data determines which case
 we are in.
 In both cases, possible errors are, in the following order: